 When you have a dental emergency, you need to find a dentist who can handle your situation from start to finish.
-Your dentists, Dr. Kapers and Dr. Jackson, are here to provide you quality and comprehensive emergency dentistry in St. John, IN.
+Your dentist, Dr. Kapers is here to provide you quality and comprehensive emergency dentistry in St. John, IN.
 There’s no telling when accidents will happen or when you’ll experience debilitating dental pain.
 The only thing you can plan is who will be handling your dental care when an emergency occurs.

 At Creating Smiles, PC, we offer fillings and root canals that can instantly relieve your dental pain, all-ceramic dental crowns that can repair your teeth, and dental implants to replace missing teeth.
 There’s no situation that our St. John dental office has not treated countless times before.
 We can even see you on the same day you call!
 However, just so you can be prepared, here’s how to handle common dental emergencies in your time of need:

 Toothaches can stem from cavities, physical trauma, or just a piece of food being stuck between the teeth.
 If pain continues after rinsing and flossing around the tooth, go ahead and take an OTC medication.
 A cold compress can also help manage any discomfort.